DaDevFox/KC_ReskinEngine/Guide.md

 The first step is, somewhat obviously, to create a model to use.

-To start, pick a building to begin modelling, and look it up in the **Building Index** section.
+To start, pick a building to begin modelling, and look it up in the **Skin Index** section.
 Once you've found it, look at all the corresponding information below its name, most of it is important and could affect how you need to make your art, so you should know what it means and how it will affect you.

 ### Know what to model

-The first piece of information you need to look at is the *Models* section, this will tell you what and how to model for a reskin of your chosen building, below is a highlight of all the important information you'll need to understand while reading the **Building Index** section.
+The first piece of information you need to look at is the *Models* section, this will tell you what and how to model for a reskin of your chosen building, below is a highlight of all the important information you'll need to understand while reading the **Skin Index** section.

 *Models*: The different 3D Models the building uses, these can be *Instance* models or *Modular* models, you will have to model differently according to the type